Advertiser Disclosure

 Parents are used to filling out and providing documents for their kids, whether it’s for school, sports, or doctor’s appointments, so travel should be easy in comparison.
 Especially because we’re going to walk you through everything you need!

-If just 1 parent is traveling, it can start to get complicated, depending on the age of your child(ren).
+If just 1 parent is traveling, it can get complicated, depending on the age of your child(ren).
 A child flying internationally with only 1 parent or guardian will need some permission forms, which can vary by airline and destination.
 However, the most important piece is a notarized parental consent form signed by both parents.

 Flying domestically requires less paperwork for kids, but the rules do change based on age.